 To be confident you’re buying a procedure template that gets the job done quickly and correctly, it’s important to examine its basic elements.
 Take a moment to view the following features that you should be using, and also learn how to benefit with such crucial time-saving features as:

-- An ISO 9001 compliant layout for easier readability
+- An ISO 9001 compliant procedure format for easier readability

 - A clear and concise header block to ensure a procedure communicates the purpose and scope